shmay/DevTips/tips/rails-tips.md

 Note that only an exception will force a rollback, hence the need for the `!`s.
 More examples [here](http://api.rubyonrails.org/classes/ActiveRecord/Transactions/ClassMethods.html).

+## misc

+* have a lot of routes?  do something like `bin/rails routes | grep questions` to help filter out routes you don't want to see

 ## good gems

 * [annotate](https://github.com/ctran/annotate_models) (annotate your models)